cloud-barista/cm-mayfly/README.md

 ```
 cm-mayfly/src$ ./mayfly

-The mayfly is a tool to operate Cloud-Barista system.
+The mayfly is a tool to operate Cloud-Migrator system.

   For example, you can setup and run, stop, and ...
-Cloud-Barista runtimes.
+Cloud-Migrator runtimes.

   - ./mayfly pull [-f ../docker-compose-mode-files/docker-compose.yaml]
   - ./mayfly run [-f ../docker-compose-mode-files/docker-compose.yaml]